 - BFA, 2002, Dance Choreography and Pedagogy

-- Over 200 hours in Therapeutic and Restorative Yoga
+- Over 200 study hours in Therapeutic and Restorative Yoga

-- Over 500 hours in Ashtanga, Vinyasa, Anusara, and other styles of Hatha Yoga
+- Over 500 study hours in Ashtanga, Vinyasa, Anusara, Iyengar and other methodologies of Hatha Yoga

 - Studies with Gabriel Halpern (Iyengar and Therapeutics), Carrie Owerko (Iyengar), Laurel Hodory (Ashtanga and Anusara), Schuyler Grant (Vinyasa, Kula Flow), Doug Keller (Therapeutics), Jillian Pransky (Restorative, Therapeutic Applications), Raphael Xavier (somatics and Breaking), Nevine Michaan (Katonah Yoga), and John Friend (Ansuara and Therapeutics)